 Swollen Hands & Feet

 It might seem strange to think about, but swollen hands and feet are a pretty good indicator that you’re drinking too much water throughout the day.
-The swelling in these areas is due to the electrolyte imbalance.
-Too much water in your system flushes your blood of the sodium it needs, and the cells tend to retain more fluid than usual, leading to swelling of these appendages.
+The swelling in these areas is due to the electrolyte imbalance, which is a key symptom of overhydration.
+Too much water in your system flushes sodium from your blood, and the cells tend to retain more fluid than usual, leading to swelling of these appendages.
 If you notice this, then cut back on the water for a few hours to give your body time to balance itself.

 Weak or Shaky Muscles

 You drink water to prevent muscle cramps, right?
 Correct, but overhydration can also lead to spasms and cramps just as well.
 Again, this is because of the diluted sodium levels in your blood.
 You might start to notice that you feel shaky or weak without doing any physical exercise.
-Your muscles lack essential electrolytes, and you should try to steer clear of taking in any fluid.
+Your muscles lack essential electrolytes, and you should try to steer clear of taking in any fluid to avoid more symptoms of overhydration.
 If your muscle weakness continues for several hours or even an entire day, it’s time to see your doctor.

 Confusion or Disorientation